kbpoovanna-007/tradingeconomics/streamlit/README.md

 ```

 # Run the app
-Before Running the app, enter your API key
+Before Running the app, enter your API key in the config file
 ```
 streamlit run ./HomePage🏠.py
 ```